 Popular Skills for Credit / Collections Officer

-Collections Officers report using a wide range of professional skills.
-Fortunate workers who know Financial Analysis command much higher paychecks, scoring salaries 25 percent above average.
-Customer Service and Collections as skills, however, tend to be associated with significantly smaller paychecks.
-Most people experienced in Collections also know Accounts Receivable.
+Survey results suggest that Collections Officers put a wide range of professional skills to use.
+Fortunate workers who know Financial Analysis command much higher paychecks, scoring salaries 24 percent above average.
+Those listing Customer Service and Collections as skills, on the other hand, should be prepared for drastically lower pay.
+Most people familiar with Collections also know Accounts Receivable.

 Pay by Experience Level for Credit / Collections Officer